arcanistzed/custom-fonts/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help improve the module
 title: "[BUG]"
 labels: bug
-assignees: ''
+assignees: arcanistzed

 ---

-**Module Version:** v0.0.0

 **Describe the bug**
 A clear and concise description of what the bug is.

 **To Reproduce**
 Steps to reproduce the behavior:

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'